fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 This incremental approach permits data to be transformed and validated via more manageable steps.
 ## Deriving a convenience schema from a hierarchical model

-A **convenience** process works towards producing a single, flattened tabular version of the FAIRtracks schema, with *visual* or *tacit* validation, rather than strict enforcement of schema requirements.
+A **convenience** process works towards producing a single, flattened tabular version of a hierarchical schema, with *visual* or *tacit* validation, rather than strict enforcement of schema requirements.

 This could be as simple as downloading a CSV template with header columns and copying/pasting source data across, or using whyqd to manage the process.
 The flattened schema should include all information from the hierarchical schema, and should also be permissive so that incomplete / partial data from multiple spreadsheets can be progressively merged without issues of validation or completeness blocking individual steps.